ostinelli/syn/README.md

 ```

 #### Erlang
-In `sys.config` you can specify your callback module:
+In `sys.config` you can specify your anti-entropy settings:

 ```erlang
 {syn, [